 Also, pycrypto which was used for encrypting passwords using the AES algorithm couldn't be compiled for Python 3.6.
 The maintainers state that this package is not maintained for Python higher than 3.3.
 I had to switch to pyaes instead, which preserves compatibility with the stored information.

-#5 Updated by Vincent Le Goff 6 months ago
+#5 Updated by Vincent Le Goff over 2 years ago

 i128 was merged into master and mostly functional at commit f7900bcd00514b15259fac934d0fe49455a0dc27 .
 Bugs might subsist.
 Among the most notable issues: